rajeshwarpatlolla/ionic-datepicker/README.md

  ["S", "M", "T", "W", "T", "F", "S"];
 ````

-**m) monthList**(Optional) : This is an array with a list of all months.
+**l) monthList**(Optional) : This is an array with a list of all months.
 You can use this if you want to show months in some other language or format.
 You can create an array like below.
  ````javascript
  var monthList = ["Jan", "Feb", "March", "April", "May", "June", "July", "Aug", "Sept", "Oct", "Nov", "Dec"];
  ````